List of N Idioms:

 not oneself: to not feel the way one normally feels; to feel strange.

-- Since I started to take this medication I haven’t been myself so I may have to discontinue using it.
+- Since I started to take this medication I haven’t been myself, so I may have to stop using it.

-- She hasn’t been herself since our last child went to college this fall.
+- My sister hasn’t been herself since her last child went to college this fall.

 - I really love the cover of this song but it’s still a notch below the original.